Bird Flu Returns To US After 5 Years; USDA Issues Alert Over H5N1 Avian Influenza Found in Ducks

 Surveillance Tightened After Dead Goose In Qinghai Tested Positive For H5N1 Virus

-XINING, CHINA - MAY 4: (CHINA OUT) A worker disinfected chickens transported to a chicken slaughtering factory on May 4, 2006, in Xining of Qinghai Province, China.
-Surveillance has been stepped up in Qinghai Province after discovering a dead wild goose carrying the bird flu virus in Gangcha County.
+XINING, CHINA - MAY 4: (CHINA OUT) A worker disinfects chickens transported to a chicken slaughtering factory on May 4, 2006 in Xining of Qinghai Province, China.
+Surveillance has been stepped up in Qinghai Province following the discovery of a dead wild goose carrying the bird flu virus in Gangcha County.
 The Ministry of Agriculture said on April 30 that the dead bar-headed goose found in the county tested positive for the H5N1 strain, the highly contagious strain that has killed 12 people in China.
-Qinghai is a stopping point for migrating birds, and the virus killed thousands of bar-headed geese at a nature reserve in the region in 2005, according to state media.
+Qinghai is known as a stopping point for migrating birds and the virus killed thousands of bar-headed geese at a nature reserve in the region in 2005, according to state media.
+China Photos/Getty Images

 Bird Flu Returns to the US After 5 Years